-Led by shelter and nursing staff, this meeting covers all elements of this service activity including information about the Milestone Foundation, homelessness in Portland, as well as a review of the protocol and instructions for conducting foot checks.
+Led by shelter and nursing staff, this meeting covers all elements of this service activity including information about Milestone Recovery, homelessness in Portland, as well as a review of the protocol and instructions for conducting foot checks.
 Commitment to service and professionalism will be discussed and there will be ample time allotted for questions.

 Please consider bringing a donation of a package of men’s crew or winter socks to orientation that will be used during the foot clinics throughout the semester.

 Students wishing to volunteer at the shelter will need to first complete a ride along with the HOME Team.
 Students will meet the HOME team drivers in pairs at the shelter and will shadow them during their shift around Portland.
 A description of the HOME team ride will be provided at the orientation.

 Students will meet briefly in Parker Pavilion with their assigned team of students and faculty advisors prior to starting clinic at the shelter.
 Clinics run approximately 2 hours and are supervised by faculty and shelter staff.